baidiho/Non-Serious-Site/README.md

 # Non Serious Site description.
-This is the site where i have tried to train in coding and have fun.
-I hope you enjoy too.
+This is the [site](https://heartfelt-crumble-94a423.netlify.app) where i have tried to train in coding and have fun.
+I hope you enjoy him too.

 **Remark.** I am not designer and this is why sometimes this site ***can*** and ***look*** ugly. :sweat_smile:
 ## *Sites`s parts*